 I really wanted to love An Lac, a few of my vegan friends in Hoi An are big fans of this place, but every time I went I found the food was oily and lacked flavor.
 I’ve had the mushroom banh mi, cao lao, and coconut meat salad, none of which I can confidently recommend that vegans in Hoi An try.

-There you have it, folks!
-A thorough overview of all things delicious and flavorful when it comes to plant-based food!
+A thorough overview of all things delicious and flavorful when it comes to plant-based food in Hoi An!
 I hope this ultimate guide to the best vegan and vegetarian food in Hoi An will help keep you full of tasty eats as you explore one of my favorite places on earth.
-What are your favorite vegan or vegetarian restaurants in Hoi An?
+Tell us in the comments what some of your favorite vegan or vegetarian restaurants in Hoi An?